deepakajaylinux/testpage/docs/source/behat.rst

 How to Initialize Behat
 -----------------------------

-The command used for initialize the behat under testingkamen is shown:
+The command used for initialize the behat under pttest is shown:

 .. code-block:: bash

-		testingkamen behat init
+		pttest behat init

 or

 .. code-block:: bash

-		testingkamen behat initialize
+		pttest behat initialize

 After inputting the command above, the process of initialize occurs as depicted in the below table.